NK Međimurje: History

 In 2008–09, they finished fifth in the Croatian Second League, but were nevertheless directly promoted back to the Croatian First League for the 2009–10 season as the league was expanded to 16 teams and Slavonac CO, who finished above them, decided to withdraw from the top flight after failing to secure a proper stadium as their home ground.

 In the first half of the 2009–10 season, they performed well at home, recording five wins and two draws in nine matches, but poor performance on the road (they lost all eight away matches) saw them start the second half of the season in 13th place, just above the relegation zone.
 Despite winning two away matches in the second half of the season, a series of draws and defeats (including a crushing 5–1 defeat at home to Rijeka) saw them dropping into the relegation zone with six matches left.
 A 4–1 defeat at Hajduk Split on the penultimate day of the season confirmed their 15th-place finish and relegation back to the second division.
 The 4–1 loss was later investigated for match fixing allegations.

-In 2010–2011 season, they finished seventh in the Croatian Second League, they finished strong in last six games but that was not enough to return to Croatian First League.
+In the 2010–2011 season, they finished seventh in the Croatian Second League, they finished strong in the last six games but that was not enough to return to Croatian First League.
 During the season they had three managers.
-In Croatian Football Cup they lost to HNK Rijeka in away match 1:0 in Last 16 round.
+In Croatian Football Cup they lost to HNK Rijeka in the away match 1:0 in the last 16 round.

-The 2011–2012 season was tough for former first division club marking they first relegation to third level football in Croatia.
-Four managers try to avoid relegation during the season.
+The 2011–2012 season was tough for the former first-division club marking their first relegation to third-level football in Croatia.
+Međimurje employed four managers during the season.

-The seasons 2012-2013 and 2013–2014 mark the success in Croatian Third League North with finishing first season second and second season first but in either season they did not make the financial criteria for promotion in Croatian Second League.

-In three consecutive seasons 2014–2015, 2015-2016 and 2016-2017 they finished third, first and first in Croatian Third League East but in every season they also did not meet the financial criteria for promotion in Croatian Second League.
-This successful period of NK Međimurje history was led by manager Mario Kovačević.